-We have a \$148 million liability related to our uncertain tax positions.
+We have a \$91 million liability related to our uncertain tax positions.
 Due to the nature of the underlying liabilities and the extended time often needed to resolve income tax uncertainties, we cannot make reliable estimates of the amount or timing of cash payments that may be required to settle these liabilities.
-For additional information, refer to Note 6, "Income Taxes" of the Notes to Consolidated Financial Statements included in Item 8 of Part II of this Report.
+For additional information, refer to Note 7, "Income Taxes" of the Notes to Consolidated Financial Statements included in Item 8 of Part II of this Report.

-Our U.S. and international employee benefit plans, which are described in Note 8, "Employee Benefit Plans" of the Notes to Consolidated Financial Statements included in Item 8 of Part II of this Report, could require significant future cash payments.
-The funded status of NCR's U.S. pension plan is an underfunded position of \$506 million as of December 31, 2017 compared to an underfunded position of \$463 million as of December 31, 2016.
-The increase in our underfunded position is primarily attributable to a change in mortality assumptions in 2017.
-Our international retirement plans were in an underfunded status of \$187 million as of December 31, 2017, as compared to an underfunded status of \$194 million as of December 31, 2016.
-Contributions to international pension plans are expected to be approximately \$30 million in 2018.
+Our U.S. and international employee benefit plans, which are described in Note 9, "Employee Benefit Plans" of the Notes to Consolidated Financial Statements included in Item 8 of Part II of this Report, could require significant future cash payments.
+We expect mandatory contributions to our U.S. pension plan could be required beginning in 2021 based on current funding requirements and assuming the Company does not complete any actions, including, but not limited to, a pre-fund or de-risking action.
+The funded status of NCR's U.S. pension plan is an underfunded position of \$494 million as of December 31, 2018 compared to an underfunded position of \$506 million as of December 31, 2017.
+Our international retirement plans were in an underfunded status of \$139 million as of December 31, 2018, as compared to an underfunded status of \$187 million as of December 31, 2017.
+The decrease in our underfunded position is primarily attributable to an increase in discount rates as well as a favorable impact from a mortality update in the United Kingdom.
+Contributions to international pension plans are expected to be approximately \$28 million in 2019.

 We also have product warranties that may affect future cash flows.
-These items are not included in the table of obligations shown above, but are described in detail in Note 9, "Commitments and Contingencies" of the Notes to Consolidated Financial Statements included in Item 8 of Part II of this Report.
+These items are not included in the table of obligations shown above, but are described in detail in Note 10, "Commitments and Contingencies" of the Notes to Consolidated Financial Statements included in Item 8 of Part II of this Report.